 How it’s determined

-Every response that mentions your brand is classified as positive, neutral, or negative, and the dashboard shows the split across those three.
-The analysis works at two levels:- Response level.
+Every response that mentions your brand is scored, at two levels:- Response level.
 AI analysis evaluates the overall tone toward your brand in each response.

 - Sentence level.
 Individual brand-mentioning sentences are analyzed with a vocabulary-based system — positive words (“excellent”, “leading”), negative words (“terrible”, “unreliable”), negation handling (“not good” → negative), and intensifiers (“very reliable” → strongly positive).
 Works in English, Danish, Swedish, Norwegian, and German.